Aquafina-water-bottle/jp-mining-note/wiki/Updating.md

 #### Windows Instructions
 1. Install [Python](https://www.python.org/).
-   Whatever the latest version should suffice.
+   Any version above 3.10.6 should suffice.

-   On Windows, make sure the box for "Add Python to PATH" is checked.
+   Make sure the box for "Add Python to PATH" is checked.
-   (This is a common error for Windows users.
+   (This is a common error for people to make.
 Please pay attention to this step!)

 1. Get the latest version of the repository.
    The easiest way to do this is by heading to the